HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 R
 -
 **reference** A reference datatype that is less powerful but safer than the pointer.
 Can be implemented as a new name for an existing object.
+**reference to const** A less powerful version of an ordinary reference since it can not change the value of the object to which it refers.
+Needed to be able to have a reference to a const object.
 **return type** The type of the value returned by a function, specified in the definition of the function.
 S
 -